 If you have wooden doors, they will most likely allow cold drafts in and warm air out during the cold season.
 Here you have two choices: door repair or door replacement.
 You can choose either of them, depending on your budget.
 This one-time investment will slash your utility bills in the longer run.

 Energy-efficient doors are a great option to trap the cold air in summer and warm air during winter.
 There are two options when it comes to door replacement: Steel doors and fiberglass doors.
 Steel doors are strong and resistant to warping, while fiberglass doors reduce air transfer.

 Roofing material is a significant factor and should be taken into consideration for an energy-efficient home.
-The correct choice of the material can make a difference in overall efficiency.
+The correct choice of the material, such as Energy Star metal roofing, can make a difference in overall efficiency.
 Roofing materials act as insulation to trap the heat during winter and deflect/keep out the heat during summer.
 Initially, the selection of a roof could be expensive, but it pays back by reducing your bill in the long run.